cechrist/cardoon/doc/device_library.rst

 Notes:

    * Most parameters are not checked for valid values

+   * According to ngspice documentation, temperature specification is not functional (probably the same applies here)

+   * Parameter descriptions need reviewing

    * The code to internally calculate k1 and k2 is disabled by default because using default values seems to give more